DavidMoritz/rcv/README.md

 The provided docker file is meant for development / getting up and running quickly.

-1. create "src/api/config.php" from "src/api/config_sample.php"
+1. create "src/api/config.php" from "src/api/config_sample.php" (make sure the MySQL location is "db" instead of "localhost")
 2. Install docker and docker-compose; [Follow these instructions per your OS](https://docs.docker.com/compose/install/)
 3. If you have docker compose installed cd to the project root and run `docker-compose up`
 4. go to "localhost:1337" in your browser